About this journal

 Robert Kirkman - creator, writer

-Tony Moore - co-creator, cover and internal art
+Tony Moore - co-creator, cover and interior art

 Cover price $2.95.